grafana/writers-toolkit/docs/sources/structure/topic-types/tutorial/index.md

 To write a tutorial, complete these steps:

-1. Add a `sources/tutorials` directory to your project repo if one does not yet exist.
+1. Add a `sources/tutorials` directory to your project repository if one does not yet exist.

-   The tutorial is stored in your repo but it is displayed on the Grafana [Tutorials](/tutorials/) page.
+   The tutorial is stored in your repository but it is displayed on the Grafana [Tutorials](/tutorials/) page.
 See [Publish your tutorial](#publish-your-tutorial) for details.

 1. Create a child directory within the `tutorials` directory that follows this naming convention: